-Acetaminophen is contained in > 100 products sold OTC.
+Acetaminophen (N-acetyl-para-aminophenol or APAP) is contained in > 100 products sold over the counter.
 Products include many children’s preparations in liquid, tablet, and capsule form and many cough and cold preparations.
 Many prescription drugs also contain acetaminophen.
 Consequently, acetaminophen overdose is common.

 The principal toxic metabolite of acetaminophen, N-acetyl-p-benzoquinone imine (NAPQI), is produced by the hepatic cytochrome P-450 enzyme system; glutathione stores in the liver detoxify this metabolite.
 An acute overdose depletes glutathione stores in the liver.
 As a result, NAPQI accumulates, causing hepatocellular necrosis and possibly damage to other organs (eg, kidneys, pancreas).
-Theoretically, alcoholic liver disease or undernutrition could increase risk of toxicity because hepatic enzyme preconditioning may increase formation of NAPQI and because undernutrition (also common among alcoholics) reduces hepatic glutathione stores.
+Theoretically, alcoholic liver disease Alcohol-Related Liver Disease Alcohol consumption is high in most Western countries.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to... read more or undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
+(Malnutrition also includes overnutrition.)
+Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more could increase risk of toxicity because hepatic enzyme preconditioning may increase formation of NAPQI and because undernutrition (also common among alcoholics) reduces hepatic glutathione stores.
 However, therapeutic doses of acetaminophen in alcoholic patients are not associated with hepatic injury.

-To cause toxicity, an acute oral overdose must total ≥ 150 mg/kg (about 7.5 g in adults) within 24 h.
+To cause toxicity, an acute oral overdose must total ≥ 150 mg/kg (about 7.5 g in adults) within 24 hours.

-An IV formulation of acetaminophen that is designed for use in hospitals and in patients > 2 yr of age has been associated with several hundred reports of overdoses, including several dozen fatalities, 3 in children.
+An IV formulation of acetaminophen that is designed for use in hospitals and in patients > 2 years of age has been associated with several hundred reports of overdoses, including several dozen fatalities, several in children.
 Most of these adverse events were the result of dosing errors because the drug is dosed in milligrams but dispensed in milliliters.
 Because these overdoses are iatrogenic, reliable information regarding time and total dose is available.
-The Rumack-Matthew nomogram (see Figure: Rumack-Matthew nomogram for single acute acetaminophen ingestions.) has thus been used with success to predict toxicity.
+The Rumack-Matthew nomogram has thus been used with success to predict toxicity.
 Overdoses < 150 mg/kg are unlikely to result in toxicity.
 However, definitive treatment of IV acetaminophen overdose has not been determined, and consultation with a toxicologist or a poison control center is recommended.

-Mild poisoning may not cause symptoms, and when present, symptoms of acute acetaminophen poisoning are usually minor until ≥ 48 h after ingestion.
-Symptoms, which occur in 4 stages (see Table: Stages of Acute Acetaminophen Poisoning ), include anorexia, nausea, vomiting, and right upper quadrant abdominal pain.
+Mild poisoning may not cause symptoms, and when present, symptoms of acute acetaminophen poisoning are usually minor until ≥ 48 hours after ingestion.
+Symptoms, which occur in 4 stages (see table Stages of Acute Acetaminophen Poisoning Stages of Acute Acetaminophen Poisoning ), include anorexia, nausea, vomiting, and right upper quadrant abdominal pain.
 Renal failure and pancreatitis may occur, occasionally without liver failure.
 After > 5 days, hepatotoxicity resolves or progresses to multiple organ failure, which can be fatal.

 Acetaminophen overdose should be considered in all patients with nonaccidental ingestions that may be suicide attempts and in children with ingestions because formulations containing acetaminophen are frequently ingested in such overdoses and are not reported.
 Also, because acetaminophen often causes minimal symptoms during the early stages and is potentially lethal but treatable, ingestion should be considered in all patients with accidental ingestions as well.

 Likelihood and severity of hepatotoxicity caused by an acute ingestion can be predicted by the amount ingested or, more accurately, by the serum acetaminophen level.
-If the time of acute ingestion is known, the Rumack-Matthew nomogram (see Figure: Rumack-Matthew nomogram for single acute acetaminophen ingestions.) is used to estimate likelihood of hepatotoxicity; if the time of acute ingestion is unknown, the nomogram cannot be used.
-For a single acute overdose of traditional acetaminophen or rapid-relief acetaminophen (which is absorbed 7 to 8 min faster), levels are measured ≥ 4 h after ingestion and plotted on the nomogram.
-A level ≤ 150 μg/mL (≤ 990 μmol/L) and absence of toxic symptoms indicate that hepatotoxicity is very unlikely.
+If the time of acute ingestion is known, the Rumack-Matthew nomogram is used to estimate likelihood of hepatotoxicity; if the time of acute ingestion is unknown, the nomogram cannot be used.
+For a single acute overdose of traditional acetaminophen or rapid-relief acetaminophen (which is absorbed 7 to 8 minutes faster), levels are measured ≥ 4 hours after ingestion and plotted on the nomogram.
+A level ≤ 150 mcg/mL (≤ 990 micromol/L) and absence of toxic symptoms indicate that hepatotoxicity is very unlikely.
 Higher levels indicate possible hepatotoxicity.
-For a single acute overdose with extended-relief acetaminophen (which has 2 peak serum levels about 4 h apart), acetaminophen levels are measured ≥ 4 h after ingestion and 4 h later; if either level is above the Rumack-Matthew line of toxicity, treatment is required.
+For a single acute overdose with extended-relief acetaminophen (which has 2 peak serum levels about 4 hours apart), acetaminophen levels are measured ≥ 4 hours after ingestion and 4 hours later; if either level is above the Rumack-Matthew line of toxicity, treatment is required.

 If poisoning is confirmed or strongly suspected or if the time of ingestion is unclear or unknown, additional testing is indicated.
-Liver function tests are done and, in suspected severe poisoning, PT is measured.
-AST and ALT results correlate with the stage of poisoning (see Table: Stages of Acute Acetaminophen Poisoning ).
-AST levels > 1000 IU/L are more likely to result from acetaminophen poisoning than from chronic hepatitis or alcoholic liver disease.
-If poisoning is severe, bilirubin and INR may be elevated.
+Liver tests are done and, in suspected severe poisoning, prothrombin time is measured.
+Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) results correlate with the stage of poisoning (see table Stages of Acute Acetaminophen Poisoning ).
+AST levels > 1000 IU/L are more likely to result from acetaminophen poisoning than from chronic hepatitis Overview of Chronic Hepatitis Chronic hepatitis is hepatitis that lasts > 6 months.
+Common causes include hepatitis B and C viruses, nonalcoholic steatohepatitis (NASH), alcohol-related liver disease, and autoimmune liver... read more or alcoholic liver disease Alcohol-Related Liver Disease Alcohol consumption is high in most Western countries.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to... read more .
+If poisoning is severe, bilirubin and international normalized ratio may be elevated.

 Low-level transaminase elevations (eg, up to 2 or 3 times the upper limit of normal) may occur in adults taking therapeutic doses of acetaminophen for days or weeks.
-These elevations appear to be transient, usually resolve or decrease (even with continued acetaminophen use), are usually clinically asymptomatic, and are probably insignificant.
+These elevations appear to be transient, usually resolve or decrease within a few days (even with continued acetaminophen use), are usually clinically asymptomatic, and are probably insignificant.

 With appropriate treatment, mortality is uncommon.

-Poor prognostic indicators at 24 to 48 h postingestion include all of the following:
+Poor prognostic indicators at 24 to 48 hours postingestion include all of the following:

 Acute acetaminophen toxicity does not predispose patients to cirrhosis.

-Activated charcoal may be given if acetaminophen is likely to still remain in the GI tract.
+Activated charcoal may be given if acetaminophen is likely to still remain in the gastrointestinal (GI) tract.

-N-Acetylcysteine is an antidote for acetaminophenpoisoning.
+N-Acetylcysteine is an antidote for acetaminophen poisoning.
 This drug is a glutathione precursor that decreases acetaminophen toxicity by increasing hepatic glutathione stores and possibly via other mechanisms.
-It helps prevent hepatic toxicity by inactivating the toxic acetaminophen metabolite NAPQI before it can injure liver cells.
+It helps prevent hepatic toxicity by inactivating the toxic acetaminophen metabolite NAPQI (N-acetyl-p-benzoquinone imine) before it can injure liver cells.
 However, it does not reverse damage to liver cells that has already occurred.

 For acute poisoning, N-acetylcysteine is given if hepatotoxicity is likely based on acetaminophen dose or serum level.
-The drug is most effective if given within 8 h of acetaminophen ingestion.
-After 24 h, the benefit of the antidote is questionable, but it should still be given.
-If degree of toxicity is uncertain, N-acetylcysteine should be given until toxicity is ruled out.
+The drug is most effective if given within 8 hours of acetaminophen ingestion.
+After 24 hours, the benefit of the antidote is questionable, but it should still be given.
+If degree of toxicity is uncertain, -acetylcysteine should be given until toxicity is ruled out.

 N-Acetylcysteine is equally effective given IV or orally.
 IV therapy is given as a continuous infusion.
-A loading dose of 150 mg/kg in 200 mL of 5% D/W given over 15 min is followed by maintenance doses of 50 mg/kg in 500 mL of 5% D/W given over 4 h, then 100 mg/kg in 1000 mL of 5% D/W given over 16 h.
+A loading dose of 150 mg/kg in 200 mL of 5% D/W given over 15 minutes is followed by maintenance doses of 50 mg/kg in 500 mL of 5% D/W given over 4 hours, then 100 mg/kg in 1000 mL of 5% D/W given over 16 hours.
 For children, dosing may need to be adjusted to decrease the total volume of fluid delivered; consultation with a poison control center is recommended.

 The oral loading dose of N-acetylcysteine is 140 mg/kg.
-This dose is followed by 17 additional doses of 70 mg/kg q 4 h.
+This dose is followed by 17 additional doses of 70 mg/kg every 4 hours.
 Oral acetylcysteine is unpalatable; it is given diluted 1:4 in a carbonated beverage or fruit juice and may still cause vomiting.
-If vomiting occurs, an antiemetic can be used; if vomiting occurs within 1 h of a dose, the dose is repeated.
+If vomiting occurs, an antiemetic can be used; if vomiting occurs within 1 hour of a dose, the dose is repeated.
 However, vomiting may be protracted and may limit oral use.
 Allergic reactions are unusual but have occurred with oral and IV use.